Erika Pluhar

-Erika Pluhar is an actress, singer and author from Austria and was born on 28 February 1939 in Vienna.

-Erika Pluhar is the daughter of Anna and Dr Josef Pluhar.
-One of her sisters, Ingeborg G. Pluhar, is a painter and sculptor.
+Erika Pluhar is an Austrian actress, singer, and author, born on 28 February 1939 in Vienna.
+She is the daughter of Anna and Dr Josef Pluhar.
+Pluhar's younger sister, Ingeborg G. Pluhar, is a painter and sculptor.
+Erika Pluhar is not related to Austrian musician Christina Pluhar.

-After finishing school in 1957, Erika Pluhar studied at the Max Reinhardt Seminar, the Viennese academy for music and the performing arts where she graduated with distinction in 1959.
-She immediately went into acting at the Burgtheater, the imperial court theatre, where she was a member of the acting troupe from 1959 until 1999.
+After finishing school in 1957 Pluhar studied at Max Reinhardt Seminar, the Viennese academy for music and the performing arts, graduating with distinction in 1959.
+She immediately went into acting at Burgtheater, the former imperial court theatre.
+She was a member of the Burgtheater acting troupe for forty years, until 1999.

-At the beginning of the 1970s Erika Pluhar embarked on a singing career.
-She has been writing books since her childhood; her first book was published in 1981.
+At the beginning of the 1970s Erika Pluhar embarked on a singing and songwriting career.
+In 1981 the diarist's first book length publication appeared.
+(The list below is incomplete.)

-Erika Pluhar has been married twice (with Udo Proksch, businessman and convict of the murder of six people, and André Heller, poet and all-rounder artist) and has had a daughter, Anna (1961–1999).
+Erika Pluhar was married twice (to Udo Proksch, a businessman who was convicted of the murder of six people, and to André Heller, Austrian poet and all-rounder artist).
+She had a daughter, Anna (1961–1999), who died from asthma.